 Subordinated bondholders that were bailed-in as part of the ‘textbook’ resolution of Banco Popular last summer have opened up a new front in their legal efforts to either get the decision annulled or, failing that, get compensation for their losses.

 Two groups of investors have now made court filings in New York seeking information from the purchaser of the stricken bank – Banco Santander.

+It was perhaps only a matter of time before the bailed-in investors decided to go down this route.
 As the sole owner of Banco Popular, Santander was an active and central participant in the resolution process and, in their view, must be in possession of documents and information that are very pertinent to understanding the basis on which the resolution was ordered by the Single Resolution Board (SRB).

 Bondholders Pimco and Anchorage Capital have, therefore, made a court filing in New York seeking to obtain documents and information from Banco Santander pertaining to the purchase of Banco Popular for €1 in June 2017.

 The filing was made on April 3, as a Section 1782 discovery application.